LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 - We will illustrate some general techniques for understanding and developing ``while`` loops.
 - As a practical matter,
-  we can greatly improve the utilty input functions we have been using, and add some more.
+  we can greatly improve the utility input functions we have been using, and add some more.

-We alredy have discussed the InputInt function.
+We already have discussed the InputInt function.
 The user can choose any int.
 Sometimes we only want an integer in a certain range.
 Miles has examples that handle this by just silently changing a bad value to one at the end of the allowed range.